Derivator Six-Functor-Formalisms -- Construction II: Introduction

-The axioms (F1--F6) and (F4m--F5m) are very mild and obviously necessary.
+The axioms (F1--F6) and (F4m--F5m) are very mild and obviously all necessary.
 Only two of them, (F1) and (F3) are actually concerned with the derivator enhancement.
-They require that the pull-back $\iota^*$ along a point-wise open embedding $\iota$ has a left adjoint $\iota_!$, that $\iota^*$ commutes with homotopy limits as well, and that $f_*$ for a proper morphism $f$ commutes with homotopy colimits as well.
-The other axioms are the usual formulas (proper projection formula and base change, open embedding ``coprojection formula'' and base change, etc.\@) and it is sufficient to check them on the level of usual derived categories.
-Thus, in all cases of interest, they are well-known statements.
+They require that the pull-back $\iota^*$ along a point-wise open embedding $\iota$ has a left adjoint $\iota_!$, that $\iota^*$, as morphism of derivators, commutes with homotopy limits\footnote{Equivalently: $\iota_!$ is computed point-wise for constant diagrams.}, and that $f_*$ for a proper morphism $f$, as morphism of derivators, commutes with homotopy colimits.
+The other axioms are the usual formulas (proper projection formula and base change, open embedding ``coprojection formula'' and base change, etc.\@) and it is sufficient to check them at the level of usual derived categories.
+Thus, in all cases of interest, the axioms are well-known statements.
 Only (F4m) and (F5m) are concerned with the multi- (i.e.\@ monoidal) aspect.

-The precise formulation is as follows (the notions {\em proper} and {\em embedding} refer to the chosen compactification on $\mathcal{S}$):
+The precise formulation of the axioms is as follows (the notions {\em proper} and {\em embedding} refer to the chosen compactification on $\mathcal{S}$):